teamscode/teamscode-website/content/blogs/teamscodes-new-website.md

 On the technology side, the new framework enables TeamsCode to create new pages and add further information rapidly, helping our organization to adapt and implement new ideas.
 The redesigned website is the first step to technology innovations that prepare TeamsCode to reach a larger competitive programming community.

-The previous Jekyll website is still accessible at https://v1.teamscode.org.
+The retired Jekyll website is still accessible at https://archive.teamscode.org, but for archive purpose only and will not be updated for new events.
 Great thanks to all contributors to our Jekyll site.
 TeamsCode would not be where it is right now without them.
 We are planning to open-source our new site once some cleanup is completed.

 While preparing for our April contest, we hope you had an awesome Thanksgiving break!